tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 As the docstring suggests, this function is responsible for parsing Go source files, type-checking the parsed Go package, compiling everything to machine code and writing the compiled package definition.

-One of the things that takes place early on is [`typecheck.InitUniverse()`](https://github.com/golang/go/blob/release-branch.go1.17/src/go/types/universe.go) which defines the basic types, built-in functions, types and operands.
+One of the things that takes place early on is [`typecheck.InitUniverse()`](https://github.com/golang/go/blob/release-branch.go1.17/src/go/types/universe.go) which defines the basic types, built-in functions and operands.

 There, we see how all built-in functions are matched to an 'operation' and we can use `ir.OLEN` to trace the steps of a call to len.